hyphanet/website/content/pages/help.md

   for predictable keys so can be relatively slow without this causing problems in practice.
-Also there is work going on on various techniques to allow users to do reinserts safely via for example preventing the attacker from seeing requests started before he connected.
+Also there is work going on on various techniques to allow users to do reinserts safely via for example preventing the attacker from seeing requests started before they connected.
 Another important point is this only works if the source is uploading new content, or chatting, regularly; creating and bootstrapping a new pseudonymous identity over a short period, doing a single insert (of any size) with the safe random key option, and announcing